-By buying a VPS plan, you will have your own virtual server environment with complete control over the OS (operating system), settings, extensions and apps.
+By buying a VPS plan, you will have your own virtual server environment.
+Including complete control over the OS (operating system), settings, extensions and apps.

 While you will still have to share a server with other sites, there are generally fewer websites using the same physical server compared with shared hosting.

 Sounds great, right?
 But what if the virtual private server was 100% free, no strings attached?